open-contracting/standard/standard/docs/en/02_key_concepts/03_releases_and_records.md

 Releases are cumulative.
 Over a contracting process releases may be provided to describe a tender, announce contract awards, detail a finalised contract, and provide updates on implementation.
 Once published, a release must not be changed.
 Updated information should be shared through a new release.

-Releases may originate from a single system, or may be published in a distributed way by different systems, but releases relating to the same contracting process are tied together by use of the same Open Contracting ID (OCID).
+Releases may originate from a single system, or may be published in a distributed way by different systems, but releases relating to the same contracting process can be compiled by use of the same Open Contracting ID (OCID).

 You can think of releases as entries into a ledger: each new entry adds information, and may repeat previous information that remains true.
 The **record** brings together a snapshot of the latest state of all the information.